Himalayan Kingdoms: Ladakh, Sikkim, Bhutan Tour

 Day 21: Arrive USA.

-Cost: CALL.
-Should a roommate be requested and one not be available, the single supplement will be charged.
+Single Supplement: $1,695.00.
+Should a roommate be requested and one not be available, the single supplement will be charged

-Cost does not include: International round trip flights to Delhi; Meals other than those listed in the itinerary; food, alcoholic and other beverages not on set menus; a separate donation check of $150.00 per person to a designated donation project; passport and visa fees; airport fees and taxes; excess baggage charges; email, telephone, and fax charges; laundry or other items of a personal nature.
+Cost does not include: International round trip flights to Delhi; Meals other than those listed in the itinerary; food, alcoholic and other beverages not on set menus; a separate donation check of $150.00 per person to a designated donation project; passport and visa fees; airport fees and taxes; excess baggage charges; email, telephone, and fax charges; necessary vaccines and tests; laundry or other items of a personal nature.

 Fuel Surcharges: Far Horizons must pass on price increases when additional fuel charges are levied.

 Donation Checks: As a tour company that benefits from the cultural and natural riches of our destinations, we have a policy of donating to the scientific and cultural projects and museums we visit.
 This has created a bond between Far Horizons and the academic and local communities that has helped us establish an extensive list of lecturers and contacts in each of our destinations.
 We ask that each participant write a check to the noteworthy project we designate.
 The donation amount is $150.00 per person.